 There are a number of causes why you might experience dry eyes.
-Few of them are highlighted as follows :
+A few of them are highlighted as follows :

-- Inadequate Production of Tears: In most of the cases, dry eyes occur due to low production of tears.
+- Inadequate Production of Tears: In most cases, dry eyes occur due to the low production of tears.
 There are numerous reasons why you might not produce adequate tears.
-Some of them are: old age, lack of vitamin A, other medical conditions i.e. diabetes, lupus, Sjogren’s syndrome, rheumatoid arthritis, allergies, infections, or a thyroid disorder, damage to your tear glands from injury, inflammation, chemical burns, heat, or radiation, laser eye surgery.
+Some of them are old age, lack of vitamin A, other medical conditions i.e. diabetes, lupus, Sjogren’s syndrome, rheumatoid arthritis, allergies, infections, or a thyroid disorder, damage to your tear glands from injury, inflammation, chemical burns, heat, or radiation, laser eye surgery.
 Dry eyes are generally a temporary side effect.

 - Low-Quality Tears: Tears are a blend of water, oils, and mucus.
 In some cases, dry eyes occur due to disproportion in the components of this mixture.

-- Environmental Factors: In some cases, elements of your environment may lead to dry eyes which include wind, dry air, exposure to smoke, working at a desktop, driving, reading, riding a bicycle or flying in an airplane.
-Long-term use of contact lenses, difficulty in blinking, swelling of your eyelids etc are some of the other factors that may lead of dry eyes.
+- Environmental Factors: In some cases, elements of your environment may lead to dry eyes which include wind, dry air, exposure to smoke, working at a desktop, driving, reading, riding a bicycle, or flying in an airplane.
+Long-term use of contact lenses, difficulty in blinking, swelling of your eyelids, etc is some of the other factors that may lead to dry eyes.